youming16/stack/content/post/Data Structure/Dynamic Programming.md

 description: How dynamic programming solve problem for us
 slug: (○'◡'○)
 date: 2023-02-07 00:00:00+0000
-image: cover.jpg
 categories:
-    - Data Structure & Algorithms
+    - Data Structure
 tags:
-    - Recursive
+    - dynamic programming
 ---

-## What it is that?
+# What it is that?
 Dynamic Programming is a technique in computer programming that helps to efficiently solve a class of problems that have **overlapping** subproblems and optimal substructure property.

-## Pseudocode
+# Pseudocode
 Fibonacci:
 ```
 var m = map(0 → 0, 1 → 1)